programminghistorian/ph-submissions/lessons/gravity-model.md

 A sample of the primary sources that detail these individuals' journeys can be seen in Figure 3.
 At the time of their expulsion from London, each vagrant had his or her name and place of origin recorded, providing a unique account of the lives of thousands of failed migrants to the London area.

-{% include figure.html filename="figure3.jpg" caption="A sample list of vagrants expelled from Middlesex.
+{% include figure.html filename="figure3.jpg" caption="Figure 3: A sample list of vagrants expelled from Middlesex.
 'Middlesex Sessions Papers - Justices' Working Documents', (January 1778), *London Lives, 1690-1800*, LMSMPS50677PS506770118 (www.londonlives.org, version 2.0, 18 August 2018), London Metropolitan Archives." %}

 As part of the "[Vagrant Lives](http://www.migrants.adamcrymble.org/the-project/)" project, the original vagrancy lists were converted into a scholarly dataset and published as: